moinku07/LandmarkRemark/README.md

 ## Implicit requirements:

-A login screen, which ensure note are being added by an user.
+A login screen, which ensure note are being added by a user.

 To display the notes list, I could have used a tab bar to show a map in one tab and note list in another tab.
 However, I used a collection view with horizontal scrolling at the bottom of the mapview for the note list.